lse-ds105/ds105a-project-data-dabblers/README.md

     Run 'stock_price_scraping.ipynb' in the scraping folder
     Run 'timeline.ipynb' in the visualisations folder
     Run 'interactive_plot.ipynb' in the visualisations folder
+    Run 'lda_visualisation.ipynb' in the visualisations folder
+    Run 'wordcloud_visualisation.ipynb' in the visualisations folder

 ## DATA